 Woven into this is a larger story is a more specific narrative that sees an Imperial officer, Lindon Javes, defect to the Rebellion and his consequent efforts to defeat the Empire with a secret project codenamed, Starhawk.
 The entire story is underpinned by an interesting and varied cast of characters.

 The first thing to note when considering Star Wars Squadrons’ gameplay is how VR centric the game is, to the extent that it seems clear Star Wars Squadrons was likely going to be a VR only game, and later adapted to other consoles – or at the very least designed with that in mind.

 Even out of the cockpit the player never directly moves and is instead just a first-person camera that can look around from a static position.
 Even conversations with other characters are selected from one central point, and you then jump into a one-sided conversation with them.
 But, it works for the game, and never feels too distracting, and if anything adds to the immersion of the player as the pilot.

 On the New Republic side, the available ships are an X-Wing, a Y-Wing, an A-Wing, and a U-Wing, whereas the Imperial ships include a Tie Fighter, Tie Bomber, Tie Interceptor, and a Tie Reaper.

-As I mentioned earlier, the story missions introduce the player to each class of ships, their differences (which in some cases are considerable), and how to best use each type.
+As I mentioned earlier, the story missions introduce the player to each class of ship, their differences (which in some cases are considerable), and how to best use each type.